UNiCA

 ÚNiCA (formerly Maldita) is a Filipino pop and rock band consisting of Demz Espinosa as the main vocalist and Whey Guevara as the guitarist and composer who formed in 2009.
-Their first single, "¿Por qué?" became a hit song, which was originally in Chavacano then later recorded in Tagalog.
+Their first single, "¿Por qué?" became a hit song, which was originally in Zamboangueño Chavacano then later had a national version in Filipino, with only the chorus remaining in Zamboangueño Chavacano.